 - Operate as a standalone device with an internal 8-bit Microprocessor.

 - When Vref = 5V, for every 19.53mV increase in analogous value causes an increase in one bit on the digital side.

-Here is an example of how ADC0804 could be used to convert the voltages into a digital value.
+Here is an example circuit of how ADC0804 in proteus.
+This example circuit could be used to convert the voltages into a digital value.
 First, complete the basic circuit as mentioned above of ADC0804 and then follow these instructions.

-- Attach the variable voltage source with analogue pin + and ground with analogue pin -ve.
+- Attach the variable voltage source with analog pin + and ground with analog pin -ve.

 - To control and visualize the output in Proteus use the logic states.